panglesd/slipshow/docs/special-elements.rst

 HTML spans and blocks
 ---------------------

-While Markdown conveniently allows to inline some HTML, the rules for it are not obvious.
-If you want to be sure that some content is included as html, you can use use code block and code spans, with the ``as-html`` attribute.
+While Markdown conveniently allows inline HTML, particularly useful when its limited formatting abilities fall short, the rules for it are not obvious.
+If you want to be sure that some content is included as HTML, use code blocks and code spans, with the ``as-html`` attribute.

 .. code-block::